 - academic and commercial support from PDD

-PDD plans to invest in technology necessary to implement precision farming such as robotics, IoT sensors and low power transmission.
+PDD plans to invest in the technology necessary to implement precision farming such as robotics, IoT sensors, and low-power transmission.
 Precision farming can help optimize inputs, better control diseases and reduce production costs.

 Pinduodo Q2 2020 results

-Chen Lei, Chief Executive Officer of Pinduoduo, said that:
+Chen Lei, Chief Executive Officer of Pinduoduo, said:

 “Agriculture is a sector that touches the largest number of people and yet had the least amount of digitization in the past decades, therefore any technology that can improve productivity and efficiency along the agriculture value chain would have a huge impact”.

-- Revenue increased 67% year-on-year to 12.2 billion yuan in the quarter ended June.
+- Revenue increased 67% year-on-year to 12.2 billion yuan in the quarter that ended in June.

 - The company’s cash reserves increased to 49 billion yuan from 41.1 billion yuan at the end of December 2019.

 - Non-GAAP net loss attributable to ordinary shareholders narrowed to RMB77 million, compared with RMB411 million in the same quarter last year, the smallest net loss since the IPO.